hhvm/user-documentation/guides/hhvm/98-FAQ/01-faq.md

 ### How do I install HHVM?
 Where are the binaries?

-New users may want to try our high-level overview [quickstart guide](../../quickstart.md).
+New users may want to try our high-level overview [getting started guide](../getting-started/getting-started.md).

 You can find more detailed installation information [here](../installation/intro.md)